ishmal/jdigi/README.md

 A simple experiment in javascript digital signal processing.
 HTML5's Web Audio API is a wonderful opportunity for people interested in DSP to experiment in audio modulation and demodulation.
 It's also a great way to provide radio digital mode codecs to users without the need to port code or install binaries.
 This project in an experiment in doing just that.

+### Status

+The project is only a few days old, so currently there is only a waterfall and buddy BPSK31 reception.
+RTTY code has been added, but it has not been debugged or tested yet.

 ### Building

 This library is intended to run in browsers.
 However, it is managed, tested and build by Node.js and Gulp.js.
 So for the aspiring developer to perform a build of the code, Node must be installed, then Gulp.